-Pasture area is projected to expand significantly in the western Amazon in all scenarios (although in SSP1-45 this is strongly exaggerated by harmonization), and even more so in all scenarios in the African rainforest (Fig. 3).
-This tropical deforestation is largely driven by the increasing consumption of ruminant products in those regions: As incomes increase in developing tropical countries, PLUM projects greater consumption of commodities such as meat and milk and a reduction in staples such as starchy roots and pulses (Keyzer et al., 2005; Tilman et al., 2011).
-Depending on the SSP, ruminant products are simulated to account for 23-43% of calories in central Africa by 2100, compared to only 4-7% of calories consumed in 2010 (caloric density derived from FAOSTAT, 2018c).
-Between 50 and 98% of the ruminant production increase in central Africa goes to this domestic consumption, with the rest being exported.
+Pasture area is projected to expand significantly in the western Amazon in all scenarios (although in SSP1-45 this is strongly exaggerated by harmonization) and even more so in all scenarios in the African rainforest (Fig. 3).
+This tropical deforestation is largely driven by the increasing consumption of ruminant products in those regions: as incomes increase in developing tropical countries, PLUM projects greater consumption of commodities such as meat and milk and a reduction in staples such as starchy roots and pulses (Keyzer et al., 2005; Tilman et al., 2011).
+Depending on the SSP, ruminant products are simulated to account for 23 %-43 % of calories in central Africa by 2100, compared to only 4 %-7 % of calories consumed in 2010 (caloric density derived from FAOSTAT, 2018c).
+Between 50 % and 98 % of the ruminant production increase in central Africa goes to this domestic consumption, with the rest being exported.

-The African pasture expansion even occurs in SSP1-45, the "Sustainability" scenario (O'Neill et al., 2015), in which LandSyMM simulates a net global pasture expansion of about 1 Mkm2.
-For comparison, five other land use models all saw SSP1 pasture area decrease: by an average of about 3.4 Mkm2 (Popp et al., 2017).
+The African pasture expansion even occurs in SSP1-45, the "sustainability" scenario (O'Neill et al., 2017), in which LandSyMM simulates a net global pasture expansion of about 1 Mkm2.
+For comparison, five other land use models all projected SSP1 pasture area decrease: by an average of about 3.4 Mkm2 (Popp et al., 2017).
 While we do not expect LandSyMM's results to necessarily match those of other models, such a large, qualitative difference requires explanation.
 Several factors related to experimental setup and overall model structure likely contribute.

 First, PLUM makes no assumption about changes in food production needs besides what occurs due to population and GDP changes.
-The storyline for SSP1, however, with its "low challenges to mitigation," suggests that people will gradually shift to lower-meat diets (O'Neill et al., 2015) than would be expected given GDP levels, at first at least in high-income countries.
-IMAGE-which simulates a decrease in pasture area of about 7 Mkm2 by the end of the century (Doelman et al., 2018)-incorporates this dietary shift as a 30% (global) reduction in meat consumption relative to what would have otherwise been simulated, and additionally includes a 33% reduction in food supply chain losses to represent efficiencies from improved management and infrastructure (Doelman et al., 2018).
-Weindl et al. (2017) use the MAgPIE model to show that, under a scenario like ours where historical differences in livestock production efficiency are maintained or exacerbated, a shift to lower-meat diets can reduce the expansion of pasture in sub-Saharan Africa by over 50%.
+The storyline for SSP1, however, with its "low challenges to mitigation", suggests that people will gradually shift to lower-meat diets (O'Neill et al., 2017) than would be expected given GDP levels, at first at least in high-income countries.
+The Integrated Model to Assess the Global Environment (IMAGE) - which simulates a decrease in pasture area of about 7 Mkm2 by the end of the century (Doelman et al., 2018) - incorporates this dietary shift as a 30 % (global) reduction in meat consumption relative to what would have otherwise been simulated, and additionally includes a 33 % reduction in food supply chain losses to represent efficiencies from improved management and infrastructure (Doelman et al., 2018).
+Weindl et al. (2017) use the Model of Agricultural Production and its Impact on the Environment (MAgPIE) to show that, under a scenario like ours where historical differences in livestock production efficiency are maintained or exacerbated, a shift to lower-meat diets can reduce the expansion of pasture in sub-Saharan Africa by over 50 %.